 \begin{remark} For a constant $K$, the number of arms, we match the optimal regret rate for non-adaptive multi-armed bandit algorithms.
 If the gap parameter $\Delta$ is known to the principal, then (for an appropriate tuning of parameter $T_1$) we can achieve regret $\reg(T) \leq O_K(\log(T) \cdot \Delta^{-2})$. \end{remark}

-The proof can be found in Section~\ref{app:warmup}.
 One important quantity is the expected number of samples of a given arm $a$ collected by a full-disclosure path $S$ of length $\fdpL$, \ie the number of times this arm appears in the subhistory $\SubH{S}$.
 Indeed, this number, denoted $\fdpN$, is the same for all such paths.
 We use this quantity, here and in the subsequent sections, through a concentration inequality which aggregates the effect of having multiple full-disclosure paths (see Lemma~\ref{lem:t1runs}).

-\begin{lemma} Suppose the info-graph contains $T_1$ full-disclosure paths of $\fdpL$ rounds each.
-Let $N_a$ be the number of samples of arm $a$ collected by all paths.
-Then with probability at least $1-\delta$,